 There is expansive compensation available under the Jones Act, including lost past and future wages, current and future medical expenses, lost earning capacity, disability, and pain and suffering.
 In addition, the seamen may be entitled to further relief under general maritime law.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered brain injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.